jablazr/jablazr/readme.md

   - anime,
   - music & fitness

-I also dabble in python, java and modding
+I also dabble in other programming languages and modding

 You can reach me on discord *Ace#1998*